yegorsokolov/MT5/README.md

    * If prompted for your password, type it and press `Enter`.
    * If you see a `Permission denied` message, run `chmod +x scripts/install_service.sh` once and rerun the previous command.
+   * During installation the script runs `deploy/bootstrap_influxdb.sh` to initialise a local InfluxDB instance.
+The generated URL, organisation, bucket and token are written to `deploy/secrets/influx.env`, which the systemd unit consumes automatically.
+Set `SKIP_INFLUX_BOOTSTRAP=1` when invoking the installer if you prefer to manage these credentials yourself.
 3. When the script finishes, run `sudo systemctl status mt5bot` and press `Enter` to confirm that it reports `Active: active (running)`.
 Press `q` to exit the status viewer.